25 results found

 Lutsko JF, Duran-Olivencia MA, 2013, Classical nucleation theory from a dynamical approach to nucleation, JOURNAL OF CHEMICAL PHYSICS, Vol: 138, ISSN: 0021-9606

-Russo A, Durán-Olivencia MA, Kevrekidis IG, et al., Deep learning as closure for irreversible processes: A data-driven generalized Langevin equation
+Russo A, Duran-Olivencia MA, Kevrekidis IG, et al., Machine learning memory kernels as closure for non-Markovian stochastic processes

 This data is extracted from the Web of Science and reproduced under a licence from Thomson Reuters.
 You may not copy or re-distribute this data in whole or in part without the written consent of the Science business of Thomson Reuters.